 Methods and materials for assessing, planning, implementing and evaluating social studies instruction based on model academic standards.
 Focused on development of curricula that promote equity, diversity, and social justice.
 This course is restricted to students in the professional degree completion program.
-Prerequisite: admission to the teacher education program.
+Prerequisite: 307.